ayush202/ViSt3D/README.md

 # ViSt3D: Video Stylization with 3D CNN

 ## Overview
-This repository contains the dataset information used in the paper:
+This repository contains the dataset information and the inference code used in the paper:

 *ViSt3D: Video Stylization with 3D CNN*